The Illustrated Memoir Project

 by Peregrina

-Peregrina’s memoir examines the characteristics of the four seasons in English and Spanish, and recounts her favorite memories the correspond to each season.
+Peregrina’s memoir examines the characteristics of the four seasons in English and Spanish, and recounts her favorite memories that correspond to each season.

 My Sad Childhood